-In Wisconsin, if an individual dies and has at least $50,000 in assets that do not automatically transfer to someone else, probate is necessary.
+In Illinois, if an individual dies and has at least $100,000 in assets that do not automatically transfer to someone else, probate is necessary.
 This could include bank accounts, investments, vehicles, real property and personal property.
 This amount can vary from state to state.

 Also, if the will provides for trusts for children or grandchildren, that will require continued oversight by the probate court, an annual accounting and additional attorney fees.